High Fiber Banana Date Walnut Bread for First Trimester (Great for Digestion!)

 1. Preheat your oven to 350°F (175°C).
 Grease and flour an 8x4-inch loaf pan, or line it with parchment paper.

-2. In a large bowl, whisk together the flour, baking soda, salt, cinnamon, and nutmeg.
+2. In a large bowl, whisk together the flour, baking soda, baking powder, salt, cinnamon, and nutmeg.

-3. In a separate medium bowl, whisk together the mashed bananas, Greek yogurt, dark brown sugar, maple syrup, melted butter, and eggs until smooth.
+3. In a separate medium bowl, whisk together the mashed bananas, Greek yogurt, oat milk, dark brown sugar, maple syrup, melted butter, and eggs until smooth.

 4. Pour the wet ingredients into the dry ingredients.
 Stir with a spatula until just combined.
 The batter will be thick.